 Best guesthouses in Sintra

 Chalet Saudade is a beautifully restored townhouse with glamorous and historical touches near the train station with meals served in the equally charming Café Saudade.
+Enjoy the frescoes in the elegant living-rooms or take a stroll in the romantic gardens complete with antique water fountains and ponds.
 Check availability at Chalet Saudade.

 Best luxury hotels in Sintra